RCK777-BALL/WorkPro3/backend/README.md

 This script reads `SEED_TENANT_ID` (and optional `SEED_SITE_ID`) from the environment and inserts a few sample department documents.

+## Inventory reorder suggestions

+A background cron job scans inventory parts with defined `reorderPoint`/`minLevel` thresholds and writes `InventoryReorderSuggestion` records for items that fall below the computed buffer.
+The scanner skips overlapping runs, records the last run metadata in memory, and prunes stale suggestions so clients always receive the most recent recommendations.

+Tunables for the scanner:

+- `REORDER_SUGGESTION_CRON` – cron expression for the scan cadence (default `30 * * * *`).
+- `REORDER_SUGGESTION_INCLUDE_OPEN_POS` – when set to `false`, open purchase orders are ignored when deciding whether a part is understocked (default `true`).
+- `REORDER_SUGGESTION_LEAD_TIME_BUFFER` – quantity buffer added to the reorder threshold when a part has a lead time defined (default `0`).

 ### Seeded employees